wazuh/wazuh-documentation/source/user-manual/registering/password-authorization-registration.rst

-   2. To enable the communication with the Wazuh manager, edit the Wazuh agent's ``/var/ossec/etc/ossec.conf`` configuration file:
+   2. To enable the communication with the Wazuh manager, edit the Wazuh agent's configuration file placed at ``/var/ossec/etc/ossec.conf``.

     .. include:: ../../_templates/registrations/common/client_server_section.rst